 Doctors are still trying to find out more about the connection between low cholesterol and health risks.
 There is no consensus on how to define very low LDL cholesterol, but LDL would be considered very low if it is less than 40 milligrams per deciliter of blood.

-Although the risks are rare, low levels of LDL cholesterol may increase your risk of:
+Although the risks are rare, very low levels of LDL cholesterol may be associated with an increased risk of:

 - Preterm birth and low birth weight if your cholesterol is low while you're pregnant

-These conditions should be considered if your cholesterol suddenly drops significantly, without any other explanation, such as taking cholesterol medications, dieting or exercise.
 If you're concerned about your cholesterol level, consult your doctor.
+If you're taking statins, don't stop without first consulting your doctor.
 He or she can determine the cholesterol range most appropriate for you.

 - Moayeri M, et al. Maternal lipid profile and the relation with spontaneous preterm delivery: A systematic review.
 Archives of Gynecology and Obstetrics.
 2017;295:313.